 Use your Xperia device some time with Android OS.
 Check that phone calls can be made and received, that you can browse the internet with a mobile data connection (turn WLAN off).
 Then turn WLAN on and make sure you can access the internet using WLAN.
 Next check that the camera works.
 You might also want to check the touch display, loudspeaker and microphone.

-3. Installing Sailfish X again to Xperia X or XA2
+4. Installing Sailfish X again to Xperia X, XA2 or 10

-Check that the contents of your Sailfish OS directory is similar to that in pictures 3a or 3b below.
-Note that there are two different install files for the single SIM and dual SIM Xperia X devices, and six different install files for various Xperia XA2 devices - please ensure that you select and download the correct one for your device.
+Check that the contents of your Sailfish OS directory are similar to that in pictures 3a or 3b below.
+Note that there are two different install files for the single SIM and dual SIM Xperia X devices, and six different install files for various Xperia XA2 devices and four files for Xperia 10 devices - please ensure that you select and download the correct one for your device.

 Picture 3a: Sony Xperia X single SIM (f5121)